RDF Store User Guide¶

 Configuration¶

-Set in .env — controls where extracted KG data is written:
+Set both picker vars in .env to control where extracted KG data is written:

 RDF 1.2 Annotation Syntax¶